wso2/docs-is/en/docs/sample-use-cases/multi-factor-authentication.md

-# Multi-factor authentication
+# Multi-Factor Authentication

-Follow the instructions given here to to try out multi-factor authentication.
+Follow the instructions given here to try out multi-factor authentication.

 ## Problem scenario

-**Pickup** wants to enhance the security standards by introducing a second level of authentication when users log in to applications.
-Multi-factor Authentication (MFA) is enabled in WSO2 Identity Server using the following factors:
+**Pickup** wants to enhance the security standards by introducing a second level of authentication when users sign in to applications.
+Multi-factor authentication (MFA) is enabled in WSO2 Identity Server using the following factors:

-- **First factor** : username/password
+- **First factor**: username/password
-- **Second factor** : HARDWARE KEY
+- **Second factor**: HARDWARE KEY

 Let's use the command-line to check the MFA functionality.